Contributed By Clifford Chance

 In principle, anyone whose total sales of goods and/or services in the previous year exceeded PLN200,000 (provided that such threshold shall be reduced pro rata if the activity was conducted only for part of the previous year) must register as a VAT payer.
 The basic VAT rate is 23% (reduced rates of 8%, 5% or 0% may apply to some goods and services).

 VAT rules are fairly strict and under some circumstances provide for joint and several liability of members of the supply chain for its payment.
 Under certain circumstances, additional penalty rates of 30% up to 100% may apply.
-An electronic accounting ledger detailing all VAT-able transactions must be submitted to the tax authorities on a monthly basis.
-In October 2020, such ledger will become the only VAT reporting method, and periodic VAT filings will no longer be required.
+An electronic accounting ledger detailing all VAT-able transactions must be submitted to the tax authorities on a monthly basis (VAT return).

 Subject to the restrictions and limitations resulting from the EU state aid laws, some tax incentives (such as income and property tax reliefs) may be available to investors that obtain a permit to invest in the so-called Special Economic Zones.